-As every legislator knows, much of what drives the state government expenditures involves formulas.
+Much of what drives state government expenditures involves formulas.
 Some formulas are as simple as multiplying an established dollar amount by the number of people served, or eligible to be served, by a particular program.
 In most cases, however, spending formulas are considerably more arcane and complex.
 Undoubtedly, formulas can be useful tools in the budget-making process, providing benchmarks to determine annual funding levels.

-As with other tools, however, it is unwise to allow these state funding formulas to run on automatic, doing the appropriator's work unchecked.
+As with other tools, however, it is unwise to allow these state funding formulas to run on automatic, performing the appropriator's work unchecked.
 In too many cases, formulas contain hold harmless provisions, or merge with other formulas, or become obsolete altogether, resulting in spending that lacks accountability or that is replete with redundancies.
-These same flawed spending formulas are sometimes referred to as "statutory" or "non-discretionary" or are grouped unnecessarily with votermandated spending.
+These same flawed spending formulas are sometimes referred to as "statutory" or "non-discretionary" or are grouped unnecessarily with voter-mandated spending.